 Take the heavy items off the top of your bag and dump out the water.

-Get as much of the water drained out of your bag as possible…if it is too heavy and filled with water, it can unbalance the washing machine, which is where we are going next.
+Get as much of the water drained out of your bag as possible.
+If it is too heavy and filled with water, it can unbalance the washing machine, which is where we are going next.
 You can leave it draining in the bottom of your bathtub for 15 minutes or so and then put the squeeze on it to get all the water out.

 Step 6: Place bag in a pillowcase

 Don’t skip this step!

 This is to help protect your bag’s delicate parts from hitting the sides of the washing machine while it is being agitated — it also helps to catch any small pieces of metal or bling that might fall off.